maria-ines-silva/my_portfolio/README.md

 # Fisheries biologist

-## About me
+# About me

 I am an Environmental Biologist with a deep-rooted passion for Marine Biology and a specialization in Fisheries Biology and Marine Ecology.
 I hold both a bachelor's degree in Environmental Biology and a master's in Marine Ecology from the University of Lisbon's Faculty of Sciences (FCUL).

 My passion lies in understanding fish life-history strategies, population dynamics, and the application of statistical modeling to address pressing challenges in fisheries science.
 I am particularly driven by the need to bridge scientific findings with real-world applications, ensuring that research informs sustainable fisheries management and conservation efforts in accessible and impactful ways.
 Currently, I am a Research Collaborator at MARE-ULisboa (Marine and Environmental Sciences Centre), where I work with the Fisheries Biology Lab on fish life-history and genetics projects.
-Beyond the aquatic world, I venture into terrestrial systems, collaborating with the SRIT and BLIZ teams at the Stockholm Resilience Centre on population dynamics models for mammals and plants.
+Beyond the aquatic world, I venture into terrestrial systems, collaborating with the SRIT and BLIZ teams from the SRC (Stockholm Resilience Centre) on population dynamics models for mammals and plants.

-As a field and laboratory researcher, I thrive in team settings, bringing motivation, creativity, and a meticulous eye for detail to every project.
+I thrive in team settings, bringing motivation, creativity, and a meticulous eye for detail to every project.
 I also have a background in Environmental Education, which has reinforced my commitment to making science accessible and impactful for diverse audiences.

-My ultimate goal is to contribute to fisheries research that not only advances our understanding of aquatic ecosystems but also drives solutions for their sustainable management.
+**My ultimate goal?
+Contribute to fisheries research that not only advances our understanding of aquatic ecosystems but also drives solutions for their sustainable management.**

-### Education
+# Education

 **MSc in Marine Ecology**
 - Faculty of Sciences of the University of Lisbon (FCUL)